Dunns Creek Wildlife Management Area

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife.
 Hunting with dogs is prohibited.
 Dogs on leashes may be used for trailing wounded game.

-- View FWC's Regulations Summary for Dunns Creek for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Dunns Creek WMA for an area map, hunting seasons, permits, fees and area regulations.